collaborativebioinformatics/vcfs2kgs/README.md

 `python -m pip install rdflib requests pandas`

 (Note that the current code available was developed using Python 3.10 with rdflib 7.0.0 - if the latest version you are using breaks these, you can pin your Python version and the rdflib version rather than installing the latest one).

+You will then need to provide your API key for BioOntology in the script **TO BE ADDED TO GITHUB**.
+To get such an API key, make an account and login to BioPortal.
+You will find the API key in your account settings.